mlflow/mlflow/docs/source/plugins.rst

   pip install -e tests/resources/mlflow-test-plugin

-Run code using the plugin
+Run Code Using the Plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-This plugin defines a custom Tracking Store for tracking URIs with the ``file-plugin`` scheme that
+This plugin defines a custom Tracking Store for tracking URIs with the ``file-plugin`` scheme.
-delegates to MLflow's built-in file-based run storage.
+The plugin implementation delegates to MLflow's built-in file-based run storage.
 To use
 the plugin, you can run any code that uses MLflow, setting the tracking URI to one with a
 ``file-plugin://`` scheme: